unissey/sdk-ios/README.md

 ### 5.1 Add camera requirement to your application

-For you to use this SDK on macOS, you need to provide an entitlement file specifying that your application can interact with the built-in and external cameras, as per [the official documentation](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_device_camera).
+To use this SDK on macOS, you need to provide an entitlement file specifying that your application can interact with the built-in and external cameras, as per [the official documentation](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_device_camera).

 On iOS, you must provide a value for the